FBruzzesi/timebasedcv/docs/getting-started.md

 Another optional parameter that can be passed to the `split` method is `return_splitstate`.
 If `True`, the method will return a [`SplitState`](api/splitstate/) dataclass which contains the "split" points for training and test, namely `train_start`, `train_end`, `forecast_start` and `forecast_end`.
 These can be useful if a particular logic needs to be applied to the data before training and/or forecasting.

 ## TimeBasedCVSplitter

 The [`TimeBasedCVSplitter`](../api/timebasedsplit/#timebasedcv.timebasedsplit.TimeBasedCVSplitter) class conforms with scikit-learn CV Splitters.
-In order to achive such behaviour we combine the arguments of [`TimeBasedSplit`](../api/timebasedsplit/#timebasedcv.timebasedsplit.TimeBasedSplit) `__init__` and `split` methods, so that it is possible to restrict the arguments of
+In order to achieve such behaviour we combine the arguments of [`TimeBasedSplit`](../api/timebasedsplit/#timebasedcv.timebasedsplit.TimeBasedSplit) `__init__` and `split` methods, so that it is possible to restrict the arguments of
 `split` and `get_n_splits` to the arrays to split (i.e. `X`, `y` and `groups`), which are the only arguments required by scikit-learn CV Splitters.

 That is because a CV Splitter needs to know a priori the number of splits and the `split` method shouldn't take any extra arguments as input other than the arrays to split.